tdwg/bdq/tg2/_review/index.md

 ### 3.5 Notation Conventions (non-normative)

-Throughout these descriptive documents, terms and phrases enclosed in backticks (e.g., `Validation`, `Information Element`, `Data Quality Need`) refer explicitly to classes, properties, or named individuals defined in the BDQ ontology bdqffdq: by their labels.
+Throughout these descriptive documents, terms and phrases styled as inline code (e.g., `Validation`, `Information Element`, `Data Quality Need`) refer explicitly to classes, properties, or named individuals defined in the BDQ ontology bdqffdq: by their labels.
 Pluralized forms (e.g., `Data Quality Reports`) refer to multiple instances of the class.
-When a term is not enclosed in backticks, it should be interpreted as a general English phrase or concept, not as a specific ontology term (e.g. specification and `Specification', implementation and `Implementation').
+When a term is not styled in this way, it should be interpreted as a general English phrase or concept, not as a specific ontology term (e.g. specification and `Specification', implementation and `Implementation').

 ## 4 Acknowledgments and Contributions (non-normative)